federeghe/chronovise/docs/paper/paper.md

 probabilistic-WCET (pWCET), i.e. a WCET with a probability of observing higher execution times.
 The statistical **Extreme Value Theory (EVT)**, typically used in natural disaster risk evaluation, is the basis for pWCET estimation.
+However, to obtain a safe pWCET estimation, the execution time traces must fulfill the requirements of EVT that can be checked running appropriate testing procedures [@santinelli2017revising].

 The *chronovise* framework is an open-source software aiming at standardizing the flow of MBPTA process, integrating both estimation and testing phases.
 The